rohitvarma777/INFO670-CPMAD/thelistapp/README.md

 - **Create tasks**
 - **Delete tasks** if they don’t need them
 - Click on a task to mark it as completed
-- Use a **“Mark All as Completed”** button to complete all tasks at once
+- Use a **“Mark All Complete”** button to complete all tasks at once

 ---